Troubleshooting the Internal Amplifier of a Subwoofer

 HERE IS A PICTURED EXAMPLE OF A SUB CABLE WITH THE RCA POSTS HIGHLIGHTED

 If you do not hear any buzz each time you touch the RCA post, then the built-in amplifier has likely gone out and will need replaced/repaired.
+If you are hearing the described buzz, the subwoofer should be capable of producing signal, and you will want to direct your attention to the AV receiver.

 For steps on troubleshooting the cone woofer portion of the subwoofer, please see the article - Troubleshooting the Cone Woofer of a Subwoofer